qwaneu/qwaneu.github.io/_drafts/what-is-a-heuristic.md

 A heuristic is the most suitable definition of it that we can find at the time of posting, given the limits of our time and understanding.

 We hope to have demonstrated a main use of heuristics by example.
-We engineer this blog post, we want to have a working definition of Heuristic to refer to in our [test driven development](/blog-by-tag#tag-test-driven-development), and can't possibly comprehend everything that has been written about it, before the time to publish about it has past.
+We engineer this blog post, because we want to have a working definition of Heuristic to refer to in our [test driven development](/blog-by-tag#tag-test-driven-development), and can't possibly comprehend everything that has been written about it, before the time to publish about it has past.

+Why did we just use the word engineering?

 Definition
 ------